Joyyujia/Graph-Neural-Networks-for-Enhancing-Sentiment-Analysis/README.md

 NLP frameworks, offering insights into the nuanced emotional landscape of digital communications during a global crisis.

-Please view the poster and report via our website: https://yuxinguo13.github.io/capstone_project/
+Please view our poster, report, and datasets via our website: https://yuxinguo13.github.io/capstone_project/

 ## Environment Setup